How to Drop Out of High School and Still Succeed in Life

-America's high school dropout rate hit a record low in 2013.
-Only seven percent of people between the ages of 18 and 24 had dropped out.1 That resulted in a high school graduation rate of 81.4 percent—the highest on record.2
+America's high school dropout rate hit a record low in 2016.
+Only six percent of people between the ages of 18 and 24 had dropped out.1 That resulted in a high school graduation rate of 84.1 percent—the highest on record.2

-Still, when you widen that age group to also include 16- and 17-year-olds, the number of dropouts totaled over 2.6 million people in 2013.3 And high school dropout rates, by state, can vary quite a bit.
-For example, in 2014:
+However, high school dropout rates, by state, can vary quite a bit.
+For example, in 2017:

 - Between two and seven percent of 16- to 19-year-olds in America were not in school and had not graduated from high school.
-The lowest rates were in Wyoming, Virginia, Vermont, and New Hampshire.
+The lowest rates were in Connecticut and Virginia.
 The highest rate was in New Mexico.4

-- Between five and 15 percent of 25- to 34-year-olds were not high school graduates.
-The lowest rate was in Vermont, and the highest rate was in Nevada.4
+- Between four and 14 percent of 25- to 34-year-olds were not high school graduates.
+The lowest rates were in Hawaii, North Dakota, and the District of Columbia.
+The highest rate was in Mississippi.4

 Here are some other interesting facts:

-- More than 8,000 students drop out of high school each day in the U.S.5
+- More than half a million students drop out of high school each year in the U.S.5

 - When it comes to college dropout rates, the numbers are just as interesting.
-For example, only 59 percent of first-time, full-time college students who began their educations at four-year schools in 2007 ended up graduating from those same schools by 2013.6
+For example, only about 63 percent of first-time, full-time college students who began their educations in 2011 ended up graduating from the same or different schools by 2017.11

 Every dropout has his or her own reasons for leaving school.
 But those reasons often stem from experiences that are common to many other students.
 For instance, in one survey of American high school dropouts, almost half of them cited boring and irrelevant classes as the main factors that drove them to leave school.7 Other factors that are often at play include: